BCS23090011/Smart_Growth/README.md

   3. Terrain types (e.g., Highland, Lowland, Flat)
   4. Fertilizer types (e.g., NPK, Organic, Urea, None)

+  This project was developed during Hackathon Weekend(HackWknd) 2025 as a team submission.

   🤖 Generative AI Suggestions:
   The Gemini API is used to provide intelligent, human-like planting suggestions based on model output and environmental data.

   📦 Local ML Models:
   ML models were trained on the simulated data using scikit-learn and deployed with joblib.
 No online training or external APIs are used for prediction.